OmnissiahCultist/OmnissiahCultist/README.md

 ---

 ## 💻 Code Projects
 Hands-on projects that fuel my learning and practice with programming.
-I am definetly still a beginner but the best way to learn is to create!
+I am definetly still a beginner but the best way to learn is to create so please don't be too harsh.

 - [One-Time Pad Code](https://github.com/DefinitelyNotAReplicant/One-Time-Pad-Python)
   IN PROGRESS - A project to replicate the steps of creating a one-time pad encryption method.